-Atlanta, Georgia, US – The Interim Director of the Georgia chapter of the American Civil Liberties Union (ACLU) was forced to resign, because concern for her daughters and other women and girls led her to rethink the non-profit organization’s support of laws protecting the identity of men who declare they are women – even when such laws are in direct conflict with and override the human rights of women and girls.
+Atlanta, Georgia, US – The Interim Director of the Georgia chapter of the American Civil Liberties Union (ACLU) was forced to resign over the organization’s transgender policy.
+According to Maya Dillard Smith, concern for her daughters and other women and girls led her to rethink the non-profit organization’s support of laws that protect the identity of men who declare they are women – even when such laws are in direct conflict with and override the human rights of women and girls.

-Maya Dillard Smith had advocated for a middle ground that respects the human rights of both groups, she said.
-However, according to Ms. Smith, her ACLU colleagues made it clear to her that any discussion or dissent was impermissible.
+Ms. Dillard Smith said she advocated for a middle ground respecting the human rights of both groups.
+However, ACLU colleagues made it clear to her that any discussion or dissent was impermissible.

-Ms. Smith, who had been the youngest executive director, and one of only three black people to ever hold one of the ACLU chapter’s 53 district seats, issued a statement:
+Ms. Smith, who had been the youngest executive director, and one of only three black persons to ever hold one of the ACLU chapter’s 53 district seats, issued a statement:

 [The ACLU] is a special interest organization that promotes not all, but certain progressive rights.
 In that way, it is a special interest organization not unlike the conservative right, which creates a hierarchy of rights based on who is funding the organization’s lobbying activities.
 Thus, I found myself principally and philosophically unaligned with the organization.

-Cheryl Courtney-Evans, a male transgender individual, transgender rights activist and co-founder and executive director of Transgender Individuals Living Their Truth (TILTT), took offense at Ms. Smith’s expression of concern about the impact of the transgender movement on the human rights of women and girls, as well as Ms. Smith’s speculation that the ACLU’s activism was based solely on which special interest groups provides most of their funding.
+Cheryl Courtney-Evans, a male transgender individual, transgender rights activist and co-founder and executive director of Transgender Individuals Living Their Truth (TILTT), took offense at Ms. Smith’s expression of concern about the impact the transgender movement might have on the human rights of women and girls, as well as Ms. Smith’s speculation that the ACLU’s activism is based on which special interest groups provides more of the organization’s funding.

-Mr. Courtney-Evans insisted that Ms. Smith’s hesitation and questions indicated that she would have been less supportive of persons who identify as transgender, and she should therefore not be in a position that expected her to fight for transgender rights.
+Mr. Courtney-Evans insisted that Ms. Smith’s hesitation and questions indicated that she would have been less supportive of persons who identify as transgender, and therefore, should not be in a position that demands she fight for transgender rights.

 Ms. Smith has gone on to launch a non-profit organization, Finding Middle Ground, which is dedicated to “civilly and respectfully” exchanging “ideas on contemporary civil and human rights issues and resulting public policy solutions.”
-The stated mission of Finding Middle Ground is to find balance – supporting the rights of trans-identified individuals without sacrificing the human rights that women and girls fought centuries to have the government recognize and protect.
+The declared mission of Finding Middle Ground is to find balance – supporting the rights of trans-identified individuals, without sacrificing the human rights that women have fought centuries to have the government recognize and protect.